info@gycaf.org

 Microgrants Funding Focus

-Clean Energy: powering communities in need of light and energy.
+Clean Energy: Powering communities in need of light and renewable energy.

 Eligibility Criteria

-• Youth-led organization (80 percent majority-owned; the definition of youth adopted is under 30 years of age)
+• Youth-led organization (80 percent majority-owned; For 2025, the definition of youth adopted is 18 to 35 years of age)

 • Strong motivation on creating change or an impact in the community through grassroots activism